Documentation Index

 Working with Alignment Bundles

 Alignment Bundles are collections (bundles) of related datasets that can be grouped together.
-The following describes how you create, edit and manage Alignment Bundles.
+The following describes how you can manage Alignment Bundles.

 Creating an Alignment Bundle